-The SADA communicates with interstate debating associations to obtain new and interesting topics.
 For Junior and Intermediate grades, all debates are prepared topics.
 Topics are set by the SADA Topic Selection Committee which aims to set topics that are evenly balanced and expose students to a range of important and relevant issues and ideas in order to facilitate their academic development.

 The SADA sets three types of topics: